Ï

-Ï, lowercase ï, is a symbol used in various languages written with the Latin alphabet; the Latin letter I with a diacritic of two dots, which may be read as I with diaeresis.
+Ï (minuscule: ï) is a Latin-script character.
+It is composed by the letter I and two dots above, which can be considered a diaeresis.
+In some languages, it is considered a letter separate from I.

-Initially in French and also in Afrikaans, Catalan, Dutch, Galician, Southern Sami, Welsh, and rarely English, ï is used when i follows another vowel and indicates hiatus in the pronunciation of such a word.
+Initially in French and also in Afrikaans, Catalan, Dutch, Galician, Southern Sami, Welsh, Purépecha, and rarely English, ï is used when i follows another vowel and indicates hiatus in the pronunciation of such a word.
 It indicates that the two vowels are pronounced in separate syllables, rather than together as a diphthong or digraph.
 For example, French maïs (/fr/; "maize"); without the diaeresis, the i is part of the digraph ai: mais (/fr/; "but").
-The letter is also used in the same context in Dutch, as in Oekraïne (/nl/ */nl/; "Ukraine"), and English naïve (/nɑːˈiːv/ nah-EEV or /naɪˈiːv/ ny-EEV).
+The letter is also used in the same context in Dutch, as in Oekraïne (/nl/ and not */nl/; "Ukraine"), and English naïve (/nɑːˈiːv/ nah-EEV or /naɪˈiːv/ ny-EEV).

 In scholarly writing on Turkic languages, ï is sometimes used to write the close back unrounded vowel //ɯ//, which, in the standard modern Turkish alphabet, is written as the dotless i ı.
 The back neutral vowel reconstructed in Proto-Mongolic is sometimes written ï.